chantzos/__/README.md

 The code status of this application, is at the moment just a published personalization environment, though I'm very close to a stable to a so called application layer, but also the code itself is quite stable in places.
-But, for instance doesn't catch and handle sigwinch, since I work exclusively in maximized terminals throw ratpoison's era (2005) followed by other window managers with the same logic.
+But, for instance doesn't catch and handle SIGWINCH, since I work exclusively in maximized terminals throw ratpoison's era (2005) followed by other window managers with the same logic.
 The ratpoison logic is first to give total focus to the running application